Eligible Indonesian YSEALI members can apply for the 2022 YSEALI Professional Fellow online from June 28th, 2022, until August 5th, 2022!

 - Receive comprehensive on-program support.
 Travel and living arrangements will be covered as well as emergency health benefit on program.

 - Become part of a prestigious alumni network with access to valuable resources and an international network of like-minded professionals.

 To apply, you must:

-- YSEALI members from all 10 ASEAN countries and Timor-Leste who are leading change and innovation in civil society, the public sector, or the private sector.
+- be a YSEALI members from all 10 ASEAN countries and Timor-Leste who are leading change and innovation in civil society, the public sector, or the private sector.
 Joining YSEALI is free!
-Sign up here
+Sign up [yseali.state.gov]here

-- Demonstrate proficiency in written and oral English
+- Have demonstrated proficiency in both written and oral English.

 YSEALI PFP is administered under four Institute Themes: Civic Engagement, Economic Empowerment, Governance and Society, and Sustainable Development and the Environment.
 Applicants will be instructed to rank themes in order of preference on their application as well as their preferred program cycle.
 Applications may be assigned to a different theme or cycle if deemed necessary and appropriate.